skyscrapers/terraform-cloudwatch/README.md

 * `kinesis`: Creates alerts for a kinesis stream.
 This is used in the `skyscrapers/terraform-kinesis` module.
 * `lambda_function`: Creates the alerts for lambda functions.

-## api-gateway
+## API-Gateway

-Creates general alerts for the api-gateway
+Creates general alerts for the API-Gateway

 The following resources are created:

-* Cloudwatch alerts for the api-gateway that was passed as variable
+* Cloudwatch alerts for the API-Gateway that was passed as variable

 ### Available variables